YellowOnion/steam-runtime-tools/depot/README.md

 Container based Steam Runtime
 =============================

-This experimental container-based release of the 'scout' Steam Runtime is enabled on a per-title basis by forcing its use in the title's Properties dialog.
+This experimental container-based release of the Steam Runtime is enabled on a per-title basis by forcing its use in the title's Properties dialog.